Green-Solutions-Software/Public/HowTo.md

 ## Confirm order

-This example shows how to mark the order status as confirmed.
-This function can also be used to confirm part of the order.
+This example shows how to update the order status as confirmed.
+This function can also be used to confirm only parts of the order.

 ```csharp
 Console.WriteLine("Confirm order: " + order.OrderID);